-These are thick (1.5mm – 2.5 mm) decals that look exactly like the popular subway tiles.
+Here’s one of a more interesting DIY bathroom ideas on a budget.
+These thick (1.5mm – 2.5 mm) decals that look exactly like the popular subway tiles.
 They come in sheets (12.6” x 10.6”) that you can stick like puzzle pieces to your bathroom walls.

 According to the seller, the glue on these decals is 3 times stronger than on ordinary vinyl stickers.
 What’s more, these are heat and moisture resistant.
 Aka they are perfect for a bathroom (or a kitchen) redecorating on a budget.